What We Do

 Please join us in our pursuit of a more peaceful and just world.

 - Get Involved

-The Institute for Political and Civic Engagement (iPACE) works with Myanmar's emerging leaders to promote fundamental democratic principles and encourage civic engagement, which is vital for representative and accountable governance.
+The Institute for Political and Civic Engagement (iPACE) is an educational resource for Myanmar’s emerging democratic leaders to develop and increase their knowledge and practical application of fundamental democratic principles while promoting civic engagement to foster more representative and accountable governance.

 - Develop and implement courses that equip civil society activists, leaders, and changemakers with the knowledge and skills to participate in the governing and development of their nation.

 - Promote opportunities for civil society activists, leaders, and changemakers to develop and strengthen professional networks between and among themselves, their organizations, and their constituents.

 - Engage civil society and democratic changemakers as thought leaders to actively define and develop the role of civil society and civic activism in inclusive, accountable, and responsive governance within Myanmar.